rstats-tartu/drink-drivers/explore.md

     ##  variable missing complete      n  mean    sd p0 p25 p50 p75 p100     hist
     ##        KM   91203    47825 139028 53.75 60.45  0  10  27  75  287 ▇▂▁▁▁▁▁▁

-## Translate variable names to english
+## Translate variable names to English

 We have mostly character data and we need to translate variable names to English.